pointnetwork/point-alpaca/README.md

 ## What are hardware requirements to run it locally?

-It takes 7-8 GB of VRAM when 8-bit quantized (16GB without quantization).
-It's confirmed that it can run on a single RTX 3090.
+It takes 16 GB of VRAM unquantized, 8 GB of VRAM when 8-bit quantized (11 GB of normal RAM to load it).

+It's confirmed that it can run on a single RTX 3060 in 8-bit mode.
+For 8-bit mode, set `load_in_8bit=True` in `chat.py`

 ## How to distill the weights